Diversity Days

-Nothing will cancel May’s Diversity Days.
-Planeta.com’s annual celebration of May 21 and 22 gets its own page.
-Join us as we reflect and celebrate the World Day for Cultural Diversity for Dialogue and Development (Día Mundial de la Diversidad Cultural Para el diálogo y el desarrollo) and the International Day for Biological Diversity (Día Internacional de la Diversidad Biológica).
+We celebrate Diversity Days May 21 and 22 as a deep dive into the World Day for Cultural Diversity for Dialogue and Development (Día Mundial de la Diversidad Cultural Para el diálogo y el desarrollo) (May 21) and the International Day for Biological Diversity (Día Internacional de la Diversidad Biológica) (May 22).

-2021 is a critical year on our shared journey connecting the natural and cultural worlds.
-Biodiversity 2021 is on our calendar and ahead the International Decade of Indigenous Languages.
+Bio and cultural diversity are braided threads in the real world.
+We are at a critical juncture and an inflection point for positive change.
+Ahead of the International Decade of Indigenous Languages, we ask Indigenous friends and allies for insights that can help us weave together these threads.

 How to participate

-- Engage with local and international communities that celebrate cultural and biological diversity.
+- Engage with local and international communities with alliances that make us aware and protect cultural and biological diversity.

 - Converse and dialogue.